UniversalDataTool/react-time-series/README.md

-# React Timeseries Editor
+# React Time Series Editor

 React component for labeling time series data with durations and timestamps.
+Label audio, video, CSV or JSON formatted time series data.

 > If you just want to edit timeseries data, it's easier to just use the [Universal Data Tool (MIT)](https://github.com/UniversalDataTool/universal-data-tool).
 This library is a module of the Universal Data Tool for use in custom react applications.